grafana/pyroscope/docs/sources/operators-guide/get-started/_index.md

 # Get started with Grafana Phlare

-You can choose from two options to get started with Grafana Phlare:
+Choose one of the following options to get started with Grafana Phlare:

 - The **written tutorial** below provides a series of imperative commands to start a single Phlare process, or [monolith]({{< relref "../architecture/deployment-modes/index.md#monolithic-mode" >}}), which is designed for users getting started with the project.